An immersive experience that explores your own personal relationship with power.

 From #metoo to Kavanaugh, Brexit to Brazil, the uses and abuses of power sit at the heart of today’s public debates.
 Moving from the political to the personal, The Collider asks: what do you do with power when you’ve got it – and why?

 An iteration of this project called “The Collider: Chapter One” premiered at IDFA Doclab 2018.
-Set to tour UK and internationally in 2019 / 2020.

 “Anagram’s new project is one big mindfuck of vulnerability, dancing lines and chocolate bars.”

 “Anagram manage to find ways to push each participant beyond their everyday comfy places, without ever making them feel exposed, uncomfortable, or like they might be doing it wrong.
 The languid and searching narratives that play out for each of us elicit magical moments… I am certain this piece will never be experienced the same way twice.”